tmtsoftware/esw-web-app-template.g8/src/main/g8/README.md

 If you want to start the app at custom port, run `sbt "run start -p <port number>`

+You can verify whether the application has started successfully by using the endpoint in `apptest.http`.

+NOTE: `<host>` needs to be replaced by the host address where app is running.
+Port also needs to be changed if custom one is used.

 ## How to use the project
 ```bash